WillDavid1123/Portfolio_Website/README.md

   <li>9/2/2023: Returning after a trip to Germany and settling into a new job.
 Added top page descriptions to the Announcements and Projects page and adjusted the color to be lighter</li>
   <li>9/5/2023: Created and hooked up base Settings modal, still need to add shell settings</li>
   <li>9/8/2023: Created and implemented a prototype of project cards, hooked up to Firebase, and they now show information about each project.
 Won't appear if the Projects page is refreshed, need to find a way to "rerun" the card section of HTML.
 Plan to make an extended modal for each project so cards aren't too long</li>
-  <li>9/11/2023: Fixed project cards so they appear when refreshing on the Projects page, just needed to simplify passing projects as props.</li>
+  <li>9/11/2023: Fixed project cards so they appear when refreshing on the Projects page, just needed to simplify passing projects as props</li>
   <li>9/12/2023: Added Expand button to project cards, but the button only activates the first project's modal.
-Need to do research on how to change modal's text depending on which project's button is pressed.</li>
+Need to do research on how to change the modal's text depending on which project's button is pressed</li>
+  <li>9/14/2023: Fixed project modal so that it pulls from the Vue Store, which is updated with the correct project's data whenever a project's expand button is pressed.
+Styled the expand page with the data currently used with projects, will have to update both the card and modal whenever I add a new data field</li>
 </ul>
 </ul>